ccastroiragorri/bforos-frontend/README.md

 In *step three* create a folder called `certificates` and follow the instructions:
 3-Building a connection profile and save to the folder `connection.json`.

-Follow *step four* to Locating the certificate and private key for the Hyperledger Fabric administrator and copying these certificates in the file `certificates`.
+Follow *step four* to locate the certificate and private key for the Hyperledger Fabric administrator and copying these certificates in the file `certificates`.
 Note that these certificates change every time we boostrap the fabric network.

 Navigate to the folder you just created and follow *step five*, creating a business network card for the Hyperledger Fabric administrator:
 `````